LASIK in Ridgewood, Bergen County

 Results & Risks of LASIK

-LASIK has been performed around the world for more than 20 years and over 30 million people have undergone LASIK.
+LASIK has been performed around the world for more than 25 years and over 30 million people have undergone LASIK.
 No one has ever gone blind after LASIK, even though it remains a theoretical risk.
+Rarely a small prescription change can occur down the line which can be corrected.

 LASIK – Questions & Answers